Hello everyone! I hope you enjoyed the Fourth of July.

 While the Van Nuys branch is still a Bank of America branch, the Long Beach building was most recently a music venue, and is again under renovation.
 One hopes the importance of the architect and the connections present in the mosaic to local and regional history will help preserve this building and its artwork.

-Thanks again to M. Danko of socal-bank-art.blogspot.com for images that far outpace my own.
+M. Danko of socal-bank-art.blogspot.com has images that far outpace my own.